tempesta-tech/tempesta/doc/scheduling.md

 This happens only if [Sticky Sessions]() are enabled.
 TempestaFW will stop forwarding requests to backup servers as soon as all the HTTP sessions, served by backup servers will be closed.

+- Request is scheduled to a wrong server group or dropped while all the servers are reachable for TempestaFW.

+If request is scheduled to a wrong group it is most likely that there is an error in HTTP scheduler rules: request suit rule that is closer to the top of the list.
+Put more precise rules before more generic.

+Dropping of the message means that dropped request didn't match any rule.